COVID-19 Antibody (AZD7442) Description

 COVID-19 Antibody (AZD7442) News

 June 15, 2021 - AstraZeneca announced results from the STORM CHASER trial assessing the safety and efficacy of AZD7442.
-The trial did not meet the primary endpoint of post-exposure prevention of symptomatic COVID-19 with AZD7442 compared to placebo.
+Compared to placebo, the trial did not meet the primary endpoint of post-exposure prevention of symptomatic COVID-19 with AZD7442.
 Trial participants were unvaccinated adults 18 years and over with confirmed exposure to a person with a case of the SARS-CoV-2 virus within the past eight days.
 In the overall trial population, AZD7442 reduced the risk of developing symptomatic COVID-19 by 33% (95% confidence interval (CI): -26, 65) than placebo, which was not statistically significant.

 February 3, 2021 - Arizona-based Matrix Medical Network announced a collaboration with global biopharmaceutical company AstraZeneca to accelerate a clinical trial in the US for AZD7442, AstraZeneca’s long-acting monoclonal antibody combination for the potential prevention of COVID-19.
 Matrix Clinical Solutions will meet eligible volunteers who live and work with a fleet of Mobile Health Clinics and skilled clinicians, focusing on populations more impacted by COVID-19.
 Matrix supports the Phase III clinical trial called STORM CHASER, which will assess the safety and efficacy of AZD7442 for post-exposure prophylaxis in approximately 1,125 participants in the US UK.
 Participants in this trial will include adults over 18 years of age following exposure to SARS-COV-2 and are therefore at appreciable risk of developing COVID-19.
 The trial will include people living or working at long-term care facilities and industrial and military settings.